primaryobjects/quantum-tunneling/readme.md

 ## Data Set

-The data source for this analysis consists of a select set of years and semiconductor barrier sizes for the current manufactoring process.
+The data source for this analysis consists of a select set of years and semiconductor barrier sizes for the current manufacturing process.
 Using this data, we can calculate the probabilities for quantum tunneling to occur by using Engel's probability function.

 ```{r, echo=F}
 data <- data.frame(list(year = c(1989, 2001, 2006, 2010, 2014, 2017, 2019, 2021, 2025),